Mikhail Kasyanov's Cabinet

 Mikhail Kasyanov's Cabinet (May 2000 - March 2004) was a cabinet of the government of the Russian Federation during most of Vladimir Putin's first presidential term.
 It followed Vladimir Putin's Cabinet after Vladimir Putin became President of Russia and was replaced with Mikhail Fradkov's First Cabinet shortly before the presidential election of 2004.
 It was led by Prime Minister Mikhail Kasyanov, proposed by President Vladimir Putin after his inauguration on May 7 and approved by the State Duma and appointed Prime Minister by the President on May 17, 2000.
-Prior to this, Kasyanov was the Finance Minister in Vladimir Putin's Cabinet, and as Putin was promoted to acting President on December 31, 1999, de facto had led his cabinet since January 10, when he was appointed also First Deputy Prime Minister.
+Prior to this, Kasyanov was the Finance Minister in Vladimir Putin's Cabinet, and as Putin was promoted to acting president on December 31, 1999, de facto had led his cabinet since January 10, when he was appointed also First Deputy Prime Minister.
 Other 28 ministers were appointed by the President on May 18–20.
-Only six of them were new to the government: Gennady Bukaev, Alexander Dondukov, Alexander Gavrin, German Gref, Alexey Kudrin and Igor Shuvalov.
+Only six of them were new to the government: Gennady Bukaev, Aleksandr Dondukov, Aleksandr Gavrin, German Gref, Alexey Kudrin and Igor Shuvalov.

 It was the last coalition Cabinet until 2024.